subquery/documentation/docs/academy/herocourse/module3.md

   councillor.numberOfVotes += 1;
   await councillor.save();
 ```

-The complete mapping files look like the following:
+The complete mapping file looks similar to as follows:

 ```
 import { SubstrateEvent } from "@subql/types";